GandeVishnu/Sales-and-Profit-Analysis-of-SuperMarket-dashboard-using-power-bi/README.md

 In brief,
-By seeing the Dashboard, We can understand that Sales and Profit by Market by year to year bases and Increasing or Decreasing the sales or profits in Category and Sub-category.
-And What Percent the Market has changed in both.
+By seeing the Dashboard,

+We can understand that Sales and Profit by Market by year to year bases.
+Increasing or Decreasing the sales or profits in Category and Sub-category.
+What Percent the Market has changed in both.
+And By year to year we can find the Demanding Category and Sub-category Product and the percentage of it.